Prince0fTime/clicky-game/README.md

 # clicky-game
 A clicky Digimon game
-this is a memory game with React.js and has dynamically rendered and re-rendered components and keeps track of the user's score and resets it after an incorrect guess
+this is a memory game built with React.js and has dynamically rendered and re-rendered components and keeps track of the user's score and resets it after an incorrect guess
 ## Technologies Used
 * ES6